Cutting flower stems underwater adds life to the bloom!

 When a flower is cut, it is deprived of water.
 Imagine holding your breath underwater.
 When one comes up for air, there is a gasp to fill the lungs.
 Flowers also create a suction that quickly fills the stem.
 By cutting the stems underwater, the stems are filled with rejuvenating water-not air.
 Air bubbles in the stem of the flower decreases the longevity of the flower bloom.

 After cutting the stem underwater, a vacuum is created that holds a water droplet on the end of the stem.
 This vacuum allows more water to race up to the bloom when the stem is placed in a bucket of warm water with floral preservative added.
-This can also revitalize a bloom that is deprived of water.
+It additionally prevents air from entering the stem.
+This vacuum can revive a bloom that is deprived of water.